Hes-Siemelink/instacli/instacli-spec/commands/instacli/script-info/Script info.md

 Script info:
   input:
-    properties:
     name:
       description: What is your name?
       default: World
 ```

 See [Prompt Properties](../user-interaction/Prompt.md#prompt-properties) for a full description.